daryl-d/metrics/metrics.md

 Prefix *client_http_* to the Name column to obtain the name of the metric

-You must include the labels for user and route, similar to how its done for server side collection of metrics
+You must include the route label, similar to how its done for server side collection of metrics

 | Name  | Type  | Description  |